Ozieri

-Ozieri (Otieri) is a comune (municipality) of approximatively 11,000 inhabitants in the Metropolitan City of Sassari, in the Italian region of Sardinia, in the Logudoro historical region.
+Ozieri (Otieri) is a town and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located in the historical region of Logudoro about 150 km northwest of Cagliari and about 40 km southeast of Sassari.
+It has 9,559 inhabitants.

 Its cathedral of the Immacolata is the episcopal see of the Roman Catholic Diocese of Ozieri.

-Ozieri is the centre of the earliest known archaeological culture on Sardinia (known as Ozieri culture).
+Ozieri is the centre of one the earliest known archaeological cultures on Sardinia (known as Ozieri culture).

+Demographics

+As of 2026, the population is 9,559, of which 50.0% are males, and 50.0% are females.
+Minors make up 12.1% of the population, and seniors make up 28.7%.

+Immigration

+As of 2025, immigrants make up 3.6% of the population.
+The 5 largest foreign countries of birth are Romania, Germany, Pakistan, Senegal, and France.